vpvnguyen/martian-robots/README.md

 - `git clone` repository and `cd` into the root of the project.
 - Run `yarn install` to install dependencies.
-- Run `yarn start` to start development server
+- Run `yarn start` to start development server.
 - Navigate to `http://localhost:3000` and enjoy!

 ## Technologies